mmaitland300/sofware_building_tutorial/README.md

 ## 1. Introduction: What Are We Building and Why?

 ### Project Goal
-We are building a **simple desktop file management application** that will allow you to:
+We are building a **desktop file management application** that will allow you to:
 - **Create** new text files.
 - **View and edit** the contents of existing text files.
 - **Delete** text files.